Skip to content

 The decision to “sunset” each program came from several factors, Agnew wrote.
 Some programs affected have already stopped producing graduates and some were “genuinely difficult choices” about programs with “dedicated faculty” but low student enrollment.

-Some programs will face “significant curricular redesign.”
-Others will combine with established majors to save resources, Agnew wrote.
+Other programs will face “significant curricular redesign” or combine with established majors to save resources, Agnew wrote.

 Agnew wrote in the email that 34% of SU’s programs account for 80% of total student enrollment, while the remaining 66% of programs serve just 20% of students.

-Agnew emphasized the results of the review were “not a cost-cutting exercise” or aimed at “eliminating departments or people.”
+The results of the review were “not a cost-cutting exercise” or aimed at “eliminating departments or people,” Agnew emphasized.
 She added that every dean worked closely with faculty, department chairs and program leaders to review their programs against “student demand, academic quality and mission alignment.”

 Students, faculty and staff of each home college will receive specific information about how the review affects their school, Agnew wrote.
 Curriculum changes that require authorization from the New York State Education Department or the University Senate are also underway, she added.

-Agnew wrote that those with questions about the results of the portfolio review should contact the deans of their respective schools.
+Agnew wrote that those with questions about the portfolio review results should contact the deans of their respective schools.

 “This review is an important step in developing a portfolio that is more focused, more distinctive and more aligned with student demand,” Agnew wrote.
 “The outcomes position us to strengthen the University’s ability to attract talented students, support exceptional faculty and fulfill our mission as a leading research university.”